PHPA Complaint Procedure

 If you have questions or concerns regarding your experience with a therapist, you may wish to first ask the therapist to explain the actions that they have taken.
 This may provide you with a clearer understanding of the therapy and/or the therapist’s behaviour.

-Clients who feel that their experience not meet their expectations may be able to obtain a satisfactory resolution to the matter without the need for a formal complaint to be made.
+Clients who feel that their experience has not meet their expectations may be able to obtain a satisfactory resolution to the matter without the need for a formal complaint to be made.

 For example, if you feel that the price of a session exceeded its value, a therapist may offer a partial or full refund for the session(s), or a complimentary session.